Submitted by PHGS Brenda Painter Foley

 burned and was moved back on Allegany St. and later used as a

 tenant house.
 The new convent of brick and stone, with fine

 and a beautiful chapel, was and still is, considered one of the finest

 convents in the Diocese.

-During the time Father Barrett was here, a fine young priest, Rev. John Weismantel, was appointed our first assistant.
+During the time Father Barrett was pastor of St. Patrick's, a fine young priest, Rev. John Weismantel, was appointed as the first assistant pastor.
 He did a great deal for the young people of the parish, strengthening the organization of the Children of Mary, etc.

-When Father Barrett was changed to St. Stephen Parish in Buffalo, Rev. John Dealy became our pastor.
+When Father Barrett was moved to St. Stephen Parish in Buffalo, Rev. John Dealy became our pastor.
 He was not well and died in 1915.

 When the new pastor, Rev. Robert Walsh arrived, he found everything in good shape, being cared for by the fine young assistant, Irish born Rev. Lawrence O'Farrelly.
 During World War I Father O'Farrelly took a very active part in community affairs, especially the work of the Red Cross.
 He was loved by both non-catholics and catholics, and he, in turn, loved Salamanca second only to his Ireland.
 Before he died on July 22, 1924, at the age of 41, he requested that he be buried here in Calvary Cemetery, and that is where his grave is.
 Father Leo Geary then became our assistant.